Information • Entertainment • Opinion (Since 1985)

 So that might explain why, according to a report in January 2015, someone bought a copy of Malcolm Clark's Islam for Dummies on Amazon before leaving for Syria to fight for Islamic State.

-One of the interesting and potentially unpleasant consequences for Islamic terrorists who seem to enjoy group be-headings, burning people alive, and lately crucifixion, is that the part of classical Newtonian physics that states for every action there is an equal and opposite reaction, might eventually come to apply – in Europe there is already a rising tide of anti-Islamic feeling and eventually it could erupt violently at the expense of Muslims living there and elsewhere.
+One of the interesting and potentially unpleasant consequences for Islamic terrorists who seem to enjoy group be-headings, burning people alive, and the occasional crucifixion, is that the part of classical Newtonian physics that states for every action there is an equal and opposite reaction, might eventually come to apply – in Europe there is already a rising tide of anti-Islamic feeling and eventually it could erupt violently at the expense of Muslims living there and elsewhere.

 Self-identified Christian volunteers are now showing up in Iraq and are apparently organizing themselves to fight Islamic State on terms of their choosing.
 Not being under the direction of a governmental command structure, it remains to be seen what methods and tactics will be used.
 Even though these groups (Islamic and Christian fanatics) may be in doctrinal opposition, according to Hoffer they are well on their way to becoming kindred spirits psychologically and emotionally.
 And not that long ago an unverified European source reported on a supposed plot to establish a place where terrorists, or those thought to be terrorists, would be sent to begin their journey to Paradise.
-The specifics or methods to be employed are too gruesome to describe.
+The specifics are too gruesome to describe.

 Eric Hoffer died in 1983, and while he considered himself an atheist, he was also reputed to entertain a friendly or sympathetic view of religion in general.
 In other words, he wasn't a fire-breathing, born-again atheist in the modern sense, but more of a gentle sceptic, perhaps an agnostic.
 Now you might think Hoffer would have a lot to say about the activities of present day savages and barbarians (both foreign and domestic), until you recall that he already did – more than 60 years ago.